vasubhardwaj011/My_GitHub_Profile/README.md

   - **Lawfirm** – Admin panel management of page content and client data
   - **Bamkart** – Handled e-commerce content updates through admin panel
   - **GSEF** – Managed blog posts and events via admin panel
-  - **KOKORO-FE** – Updated homepage and therapist info using Strapi
+  - **KOKORO-FE** – Managed info and homepage content using code and admin panel
   - **Chatbot** – Created dynamic React pages with backend APIs using Axios
-  - **Breachlock** – Fetched dynamic data from backend in a React-based UI
+  - **Breachlock** – Worked on the front-end using React, converted static data into dynamic content by fetching data from backend.
-  - **TrueBlue Mission** – Built complete backend for mobile app using Strapi
+  - **TrueBlue Mission** – Built complete backend for mobile app one backend using node.js and express.js and another backend using Strapi

 ---